EMF house inspection of a healthy home

 A good electrical (EMF) environment is one of the important factors in a healthy home.
 This article is a guide to what to look for when considering buying or renting a new home, buying an empty lot to build a house on, or evaluating the home you already live in.
 Links to additional information are provided at the end of this article.

-How to find a low EMF home, low EMF house, healthy house, EMF evaluation, electrical sensitivity
+How to find a low EMF home, low EMF house, healthy house, EMF evaluation, house inspection, electrical sensitivity

 There are many factors which make a home environmentally healthy, such as low levels of mold, heavy metals, pesticides, air pollution and noise.
 The electrical environment is another important factor, especially for people who are particularly sensitive to electromagnetic fields (EMF).